koenrane/KR-new-site/content/design.md

   - Failing to render spoiler boxes;
   - Failed attempts to specify a `<figcaption>` element;
   - Failed renders of HTML elements;
+  - Assets present in the Markdown file but which are not present in the HTML DOM;
 - Certain kinds of dead links which `linkchecker` won't catch:
   - Anchor links which don't exist;
   - Duplicate anchor targets on a page;